xitanul/Sonarr-ReConnect/README.md

 *   **Quick Navigation**: Jump to series details from any view.
 *   **Badge Notifications**: See the count of wanted/missing episodes on the extension icon.

+## What's New in v3.0.2

+### Security Hardening
+*   **Restricted Access**: The extension now adheres to the Principle of Least Privilege, requesting access ONLY to your specific Sonarr URL.
+*   **Migration Flow**: Added a user-friendly migration UI to help existing users re-grant permissions after the security update.

 ## What's New in v3.0.1

 ### Architecture & Refactoring (Phases 1-3)